 A good product that you can easily prepare at home, is eating a whole bagel, with cream cheese.
 (I’ve had people ask for this.
 Especially those doing DASH who’s on a strict keto diet.)
 But this will throw you off the daily schedule, if you’re at the beginning of ketosis, or more towards the middle of ketosis.
 Since you can eat a lot of fat and carbs at once, and not overdo it, this is an excellent ketosnack.
 So eat it.
 But be careful.
 Remember, it’s very very easy to get overladen with carbs.
 An Awesome Keto Snack You Can Make At Home.
 To make a good keto snack, it’s best to eat something low in carbs, but that is also a snack you can make at home.

 Keto Delivered is another subscription service that brings snacks to your doorstep, but it has fewer products than Keto Krate (just 5-7 per month).

 On the other hand, these products are artisan-made and support small businesses.

 I also like that Keto Delivered includes some items you can cook your keto meal with.

 These local products will give you the farmer market experience in your own home.

-Unfortunately, you can’t customize the shipping date.
+Unfortunately, in my experience and according to countless user reviews online, you can’t customize the shipping date.

 It offers more free resources for users, with a recipe database and a blog, but Keto Delivered has some good recipes as well.